sotoblanco/blog/docs/SIMPLE_NOTES_GUIDE.md

 ```

 The script will:
-- ✅ Create an HTML file with proper styling
+- ✅ Create an HTML file with proper styling (light theme)
 - ✅ Generate a kebab-case filename
 - ✅ Create the category directory if needed
 - ✅ Show you the HTML to add to navigation